 New Chitose Airport

-At the New Chitose Airport, animated artwork by creative company “NAKED” highlighting “Ainu culture” will be showcased in the International Terminal Arrivals Concourse.
+At the New Chitose Airport, animated artwork by creative company “NAKED” highlighting “Ainu culture” is being showcased in the International Terminal Arrivals Concourse.
 The Ainu people use the name “kamuy” to refer to animals, nature, and the many phenomena that are beyond human understanding.
 The animation captures the spectacular nature of Hokkaido where the various kamuy abide.
 The story welcomes visitors from other regions and expresses the spirit of the Ainu people.

 [New Chitose Airport Exhibition Summary]